 against earlier versions of something that previously did not use

 update-alternatives; this is an exception to the usual rule that

 versioned conflicts should be avoided.)

-conforms to the Debian Configuration Management Specification, version 2 or
+which conforms to the Debian Configuration Management Specification,

 Packages which are essential, or which are dependencies of essential packages, may fall back on another prompting method if no such interface is available when they are executed.

 The Debian Configuration Management Specification is included in the